SmartTokenLabs/interview-tests/advanced-js-developer/README.md

 This can be done using any of the following paths below;

-- Deploying a smart contract and adding Dapp logic around this example (using tools such as; Web3, ethers, Infura, Alchemy, Solidity, Truffle, Harhat etc).
+- Deploying a smart contract and adding Dapp logic around this example (using tools such as; Web3, ethers, Infura, Alchemy, Solidity, Truffle, Hardhat etc).

 Or